MicrosoftDocs/ai-builder/ai-builder-docs/prediction-use.md

 ---
 title: Use your prediction model - AI Builder | Microsoft Docs
 description: Describes how to run your model.
 Provides information about the schedule feature, which allows you to automatically retrain and run your prediction model at the cadence you choose.
-author: billba
+author: v-aangie
 ms.topic: conceptual
 ms.custom:
-ms.date: 03/19/2021
+ms.date: 06/20/2022
-ms.author: billba
-ms.reviewer: angieandrews
+ms.author: angieandrews
 ---

 # Use your prediction model